scikit-learn/enhancement_proposals/slep019/proposal.rst

 Define the Steering Committee as a subset of Core Contributors rather than a subset of Core Developers.

 The current members of the Technical Committee [8]_ will ensure the transition for a two-years period, starting from the acceptance of this SLEP.
-During the transition period roles which qualified as "Core Contributors" are expected to be represented in the Steering Committee by al least one member.
+During the transition period, each role among "Core Contributors" is expected to be represented in the Steering Committee by at least one member having this role.

 Extend voting rights
 ====================